05 Feb How to find the Best Melbourne Psychologist suited for you?

-Consequently, with 85% of psychotherapeutic outcome purportedly reliant on factors other than specific treatment type, and minimal evidence supporting treatment superiority for any one psychotherapy over another, it is so important to find a psychologist that encourages trust and comfort (read full article here).
+Consequently, with 85% of psychotherapeutic outcomes purportedly reliant on factors other than specific treatment type, and minimal evidence supporting treatment superiority for anyone psychotherapy over another, it is so important to find a psychologist that encourages trust and comfort.

-Integrative and client-centered approaches to therapy individualises psychotherapeutic treatment by integrating diverse theories and techniques in response to each client’s unique world view, experiences, and theory of change.
+Integrative and client-centred approaches to therapy individualise psychotherapeutic treatment by integrating diverse theories and techniques in response to each client’s unique worldview, experiences, and theory of change.
 This approach helps strengthen the therapeutic alliance and the likelihood of positive change for the client.
 This is guided by continuous assessment protocols which recognise the evolving nature of psychotherapy; the therapist works with their client dynamically, weaving an ever-evolving therapeutic space in response to their client’s immediate needs.